Web Certificate

 Checking Your Certificate

-After generating a certificate, the Web Certificate page shows:
+After setting up a certificate (using any method), the Web Certificate page shows:

 | Field | What It Shows |